The best time to visit Olympic National Park is in July and August when the weather is at its best.

 Best time for stargazing

-The best time for stargazing in Olympic National Park is during the winter months, such as November through February.
+The best time for stargazing in Olympic National Park is from November through February.

 Areas in higher elevations are also preferable since they are typically more clear at night.